JayCode-ORG/rss-feed-tutorial/README.md

-# rss-feed-tutorial
+# Really Simple Syndication From Scratch

-A basic rundown of Really Simple Syndication, or RSS.
+A basic tutorial of How to Create a Really Simple Syndication (RSS) Feed File From Scratch.